Nuclearfossil/alt-languages/README.md

 ### A Go Based Web Server

 First off, we're going to need a directory setup.
 With all go projects - everything is directory based, from your GOPATH.

-We'll want to create a folder off your GOPATH called `src` - this is where we'll put our go based web server.
-Go creates, when you build your project, a `bin` folder.
+From the [How to write Go code](https://golang.org/doc/code.html)

+>> A workspace contains many version control repositories (managed by Git, for example).
+>> Each repository contains one or more packages.
+>> Each package consists of one or more Go source files in a single directory.
+>> The path to a package's directory determines its import path.

+Go manages your code in 'workspaces' - they consist of a directory hierarchy of at least two folders: a `src` folder that contains, you guessed it, source code and a `bin` folder that contains executable commands.
+The `go` compiler will install binaries into the `bin` folder. _In Theory_

 So, for this project we have: